kohkimakimoto/lib-migration/index.md

 It provides a convenient way to alter your MySQL database schema.
 Below are the teatures of LibMigration.

-* LibMigration use plain SQL to change your database schema.
+* LibMigration uses plain SQL to change your database schema.
 Don't use any specific syntax.

 * LibMigration can manage muliple databases.